RHZIF/Forex_data_to_csv-/README.md

 3rd step is to click "run_script.bat" file, set back and let the script do all the hard work! :)

 ##############################################################################

+I do freelance jobs from time to time, for business inquiries, feel free to email me at : Rhzif@hotmail.com